jcavalcantee/sql-scripts-with-copilot/readme.md

-# Análise de Dados Com Copilot
+# Data Analisys with Copilot